How Assembly Design And Manufacturing Improves Products

 The seal material enhances the assembly’s function because it is precision molded from a specially formulated HNBR elastomer designed for high concentricity, low friction, and long operating life.
 Speeds up to 900 FPM (4.5 M/Sec) and maximum pressures of 750 psi (52 bar) are experienced in this successful application.
 (Editor’s Note: Quad-Ring® seals of this type have become standard designs on many types of vehicular hydraulic systems.)

-Floating shock absorber pistons changed from aluminum to specially
+Floating shock absorber pistons changed from aluminum to

 formulated heat-stabilized nylon with Quad Ring® HNBR seal.